wintered/ET/README.md

 bin/run_tester 10 100000 Bitvectors solvers.cfg
 ```

-This will first generate 100000 tests in tests/Bitvectors (i.e. call bin/feat-Bitvectors).
+This will first generate 100000 tests in `tests/Bitvectors` (i.e., call bin/feat-Bitvectors).
-Then these tests will be forwarded (using 10 cores) to bin/oracle which calls
+Then these tests will be forwarded (using 10 cores) to `bin/oracle` which calls
-the SMT solvers from solvers.cfg and differentially tests them.
+the SMT solvers from `solvers.cfg` and differentially tests them.

 ### Validating grammars with ANTLR